alshedivat/al-folio/_posts/2024-01-07-python-objects.md

 4342270592
 ```

 Note that the assignment operator (`=`) **never** makes a copy of the value being assigned, it just copies the reference.
+Similarly, the `del` operator never deletes an object, just a reference to it.
 We can check if two names point to the same memory location using `is`:

 ```python
 x = [1, 2, 3]